nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 To undo the most recent changes, we simply pop the irrelevant strings in `historyStack` and then deserialize the json string at the top of the stack into task list data.

-This approach is reliable as it eliminates the need to implement an `unexecute` method for each `Controller`, as well as stores the changes separately for each command that will mutate the task list.
+An alternative approach to implementing undoable history is to create a `unexecute` method for each mutating command, and have a local history of the data changes in each Controller instance.
+Compared to this alternative, storing a centralized history of data changes in the storage is much more robust, as we can avoid checking every Controller instance to get the previous data state.
+An additional benefit is that the integrity of the data change order is guaranteed in the `historyStack`, and we do not need to keep track of what the previous mutating commands were.

 ### 2.6.
 Common classes